Illustre13/alx-low_level_programming/README.md

+# ALX SE Program
+# Cohort 5
-This is the Low Level Programming Repo from which i will post my working projetcs in ALX SE Program Cohort 5
+# This is repo contains the project that i have done within ALX SE Program as
+# shown above.
+# It empasize on the Low Level Programming Language C